Money and Banking Class 12 Notes

 Secondary Functions

-Payment of insurance premium and bills on behalf of their customers.
+Payment of insurance premiums and bills on behalf of their customers.

 Central Banks

-Central banks are defined as the apex financial institutions who have control over creation and distribution of money as well as credit creation.
-As per the study notes on Money and Banking, Central banks are responsible for managing the banking system of the whole country as well as work towards creating monetary policies.
+Central banks are defined as the apex financial institutions that have control over the creation and distribution of money as well as credit creation.
+As per the study notes on Money and Banking, Central banks are responsible for managing the banking system of the whole country as well as working towards creating monetary policies.

 Functions of Central Banks